-- Did you appear to be 'blank' or stare into space? - Did you lose consciousness or become confused? - Did you do anything unusual such as mumble, wander about, or fiddle with your clothing?
+- Did you appear to be 'blank' or stare into space? - Did you lose consciousness or did you become confused? - Did you do anything unusual, such as mumbling, wandering about, or fiddling with your clothing?

-- Did your colour change (become pale or flushed) and if so, where (face or lips)? - Did your breathing change (for example, become noisy or look difficult)? - Did any part of your body move, jerk, or twitch? - Did you fall down, or go stiff, or floppy? - Did you wet yourself? - Did you bite your tongue or cheek?
+- Did your colour change (become pale or flushed) and if so, where (face or lips)? - Did your breathing change (for example, become noisy or look difficult)? - Did a part of your body move, jerk, or twitch? - Did you fall down, or go stiff, or floppy? - · Did you wet yourself? - · Did you bite your tongue or cheek?